-What is clear is that organizations identify the silos and the lack of collaboration as a cause of the too much time spent in releasing new features (Figures~\ref{fig:NetworkProblems}, relationships P06-P01 and P07-P01)
+What seems clear is that \textit{\textbf{organizations identify the existence of silos and the lack of collaboration as a cause of the excessive time spent releasing new features}}.
+In this regard, participating organizations revealed the need for a cultural change.

-\item The great number of problems associated with P01a \textit{``Need of being more agile, rapid''} is significant (Figure~\ref{fig:NetworkProblemP01a}).
-This is an indication that organizations think that DevOps is a possible solution to (i) reduce time-to-market, and (ii) adapt to business needs and market demands.
+\item The data show that organizational and cultural silos (P06) and the lack of collaboration (P07) make it difficult for organizations to standardize methods, tools, and technologies and automate processes (P09), which may be the main cause of problems when releasing new versions (P02) and may be the main cause of the excessive time spent setting up environments (P03).